Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Experiments

 \textbf{Implementation.} {The number of triggers to be searched is set to 8 by default}.
 Wikitext-103~\citep{merity2017pointer} and CC-News~\citep{mackenzie2020cc} are used as search data to simulate defense scenarios with known and unknown attack training data, respectively (details in Appendix~\ref{appendix:Implementation}).

-\textbf{Metrics.} We employ \textbf{Recall} and \textbf{Time} (in hours) to evaluate the accuracy and efficiency of the trigger search.
+\textbf{Metrics.} We employ \textbf{Recall} and \textbf{Time} (in hours) to evaluate trigger search.
 For backdoor defense performance, we utilize \textbf{Attack Success Rate (ASR)} to measure defense effectiveness and \textbf{Clean Accuracy (ACC)} to evaluate model utility on benign tasks.
 Detailed definitions are provided in Appendix~\ref{appendix:metric}.